 A Traditional Black Country Village

 This museum is set up like a tradition village of the Black Country.
 Buildings have been brought in from various parts of the Black Country brick by brick to recreate this bygone era.
 Homes are set up with gardens and small home workshops like they would have been in their day.
 There is a high street boasting a traditional fish and chip shop – I am told they are truly amazing.
-We didn’t try them as the queue was about 45 minutes and we didn’t want to wait in the rain and instead opted for the restaurant and have a pie.
+We didn’t try them as the queue was about 45 minutes and we didn’t want to wait in the rain, instead opting for a pie in the restaurant.
 There was a bakery and lolly shop making traditional treats.
 A trolley bus rumbles around every so often.
-A trip up the canal is also an option.
+A trip up the canal, where Peaky Blinders was filmed, is also an option.

 An Underground Mine